Transmit Sensor Data using Gateway Device

 version corresponding to the default python3 will be used.

-Download the in Raspberry Pi.
+Download the sample Python project in Raspberry Pi.

 Right click the downloaded archive (.zip) and select Extract here